Shaw College, Chinese University of Hong Kong: Facilities and activities

 The college has two student residences: Kuo Mou Hall and Student Hostel II.
 Kou Mou Hall, called Student Hostel I until it was renamed in 1998, was opened in September 1990 and comprises a ten storey high block and a three-storey low block.
 It provides 576 dorm spaces for both males and females.
 Student Hostel II opened in 1992 and was subsequently expanded.
 It now provides 635 living places in two blocks.
 The high block was named Yat Sen Hall in 2010.
+The third student hostel, named Mona Shaw Hall, was designed to provide 300 hostel places and exoected to be completed by late 2026.

 The college also hosts a guesthouse and one administration building including computer labs, conference rooms and a self-learning centre.
 Other amenities include a student canteen and an indoor sport facility (including a fitness room, squash courts and an indoor basketball facility).
 The school is also equipped with a standard outdoor basketball court as well as a barbecue area.

 The college provides a wide variety of extra-curricular activities for every student to explore.
 In addition, tremendous financial aids are offered each year to students with outstanding performances in either academic, social voluntary activities, or sports events.
 The motto, 修德講學 (Jyutping: sau1 dak1 gong2 hok6), is derived from a work of Confucius.